yshe317/-/soft2201/Design pattern.md

 ## Adapter
 week9
 Allow classes of incompatible interfaces to work together.
 Convert the interface of a class into another interface that clients expect.
+#### Applicability
+- To use an existing class with an interface does not match the one you need
+- You want to create a reusabe class that cooperates with unrelated  or unforeseen classes, i.e., classes that don't necessarily have compatible interfaces
+- (Object adapter only)Adapt an existing interface, which has several existing implementations.
 #### structure
 ![[Pasted image 20201126114235.png]]
 #### participants